skip to main content

 Ages

-Best for two to four players.
-Money Bags recommends that players are at least 7 years old, although reviewers have used the game with children as young as 4.
-Just be sure to monitor younger children as the game pieces pose a choking hazard.
+Ideal for two to four players.
+Money Bags recommends that players age is at least 7 years, although reviewers have used the game with children as young as 4.
+However, it’s important to monitor younger children as the small game pieces may pose a choking hazard.

 Financial Literacy Skills